'At 6 p.m., life stops': Europe uses curfews to fight virus

 “At 6 p.m., life stops,” says Champagne producer Alexandre Prat.

 Trying to fend off the need for a third nationwide lockdown that would further dent Europe’s second-largest economy and put more jobs in danger, France is instead opting for creeping curfews.
-Big chunks of eastern France, including most of its regions that border Belgium, Germany, Switzerland and Italy, face 6 p.m.-to-6 a.m. restrictions on movement.
+Big chunks of eastern France, including most of its regions that border Belgium, Germany, Switzerland and Italy, are living under 6 p.m.-to-6 a.m. restrictions on movement.
+At 12 hours, the curfew is the longest anywhere in the European Union’s 27 nations.

-The rest of France could quickly follow suit, losing two extra hours of liberty that have been just enough for residents to maintain bare-bones social lives.
+Starting Saturday, the rest of France will follow suit.
+The prime minister announced Thursday an extension of the 6 p.m.-to-6 a.m. curfew to cover the whole country, including zones where the nightly deadline for getting home hadn't started until 8 p.m.

+French shops will have to close at 6 p.m.
+Outdoor activities will stop, with the exception of quick walks for pets.
+Workers will need employers' notes to commute or move around for work after curfew.

 Until a couple of weeks ago, the nightly curfew didn't kick in until 8 p.m. in Prat's region, the Marne.
 Customers still stopped to buy bottles of his family's bubbly wines on their way home, he said.
 But when the cut-off time was advanced to 6 p.m. to slow viral infections, the drinkers disappeared.